Astro-Hy/tde-thesis-repo/README.md

 ###### Parameters which can either be fitted or fixed:
 'z': redshift

-'narrowmidth': The width of the narrow emission lines in Angstroms
+'narrowwidth': The width of the narrow emission lines in Angstroms

 ### For the Gaussian broad line model:
 ###### Parameters which can either be fitted or fixed: